PyChina/weekly/content/Issue/issue-366.md

     + ALEX BECKER
     + • Shared by Alex Becker

-Why Python packaging is hard: just because you both installed v1.2.3, doesn’t mean you installed the same thing…
+Why Python packaging is hard: just because you both installed v1.2.3, doesn't mean you installed the same thing...

 (`是也乎:`